“And what do we mean by the Revolution? The War? That was only an effect and consequence of it.” — John Adams to Thomas Jefferson, 1815

 Historians now suspect the Troops of the United Provinces of North America moniker morphed gradually into United States of America, with no one really drawing attention to that fact that they’d named a new country.
 Of course, there was no new country yet despite Continental Congress ruling as a de facto government and having already formed an army, navy, and marines.
 On Christmas Day, 1775 Washington wrote about the “United Colonies” and, on January 2, 1776, his aid used the term United States of America in a letter.

-Also around this time, Washington’s army unfurled the Grand Union Flag, or Continental Colors, an interesting precursor to the Stars & Stripes.
+Also around this time, Washington’s army unfurled the Grand Union Flag, or Continental Colors, a precursor to the Stars & Stripes.
 At first blush, they seem to have stolen their design from (of all people!) the British East India Co., importers of the very tea the Sons of Liberty ceremoniously tossed into Boston’s harbor in 1773.
 Yet, they put some thought into this transitional banner.
 The thirteen stripes represent colonial autonomy, but the Union Jack in the upper left corner shows their continued allegiance to the United Kingdom.
 You can see how easily something like Commonwealth status (e.g. Australia, Canada, New Zealand) could’ve come about.
 This pennant indicates that compromise was still on the table as of 1775.
 By 1777, though, you see early versions of a flag with the same layout but stars signifying new states in the upper left.
 As this site chronicles in detail, the first-ever known image of such a flag comes from the Chester County Militia, flown at the Battle of Brandywine (outside Philadelphia) in 1777.

 Back to our story.
-With Washington in charge at Cambridge, his army kept the British trapped in the Siege of Boston.
+With Washington in charge at Cambridge, Massachusetts, his army kept the British trapped in the Siege of Boston.
 Instructed not to fire “until they saw the whites of their enemies’ eyes” to preserve limited ammunition, rebels prepared for Redcoats to come across Charleston Bay from Boston proper, where they awaited on Breed’s and Bunker Hill.
 They fought the British to a standstill until they ran out of munitions and retreated.
-It was a surprisingly costly victory for the Redcoats, whose leader remarked that the success “was too dearly bought.”
-They’d expected to punish a mob rather than fight an army that looked them in the eye.
+It was a costly victory for the Redcoats, whose leader remarked that the success “was too dearly bought.”
+They’d expected to punish an unruly mob rather than fight an army that looked them in the eye.

-In the meantime, Continental Congress sent an Olive Branch Petition to King George asking for reconciliation (olive branches are a universal sign of peace).
+Collectively, all these battles in New England touched off the military phase of the American Revolution.
+However, in the meantime, Continental Congress sent an Olive Branch Petition to King George asking for reconciliation (olive branches are a universal sign of peace).
 The Union Jack was still on their flag, after all.
 But George refused their offer, if he even read it.
 He called the rebel colonists “deluded” and their leaders “traitorous.”
 George’s rejection of the petition lent credence to John Adams’ argument that the rebels had already passed the point of no return.
 Continental soldiers burned copies of the King’s speech after it was read to them.
 Given the debate about representative government then ongoing, George was a fitting example of the downside to hereditary rule.
 Instead of seeking a compromise or resolution, the erratic, unstable George issued the Prohibitory Act in December 1775 that blockaded all American harbors.
 Given the colonies’ dependence on Atlantic trade, it was an act of virtual economic warfare.

-Preparing for war with the mother country, Second Continental Congress sent a delegation led by Ben Franklin north to Quebec to try and convince Canadians to join the cause as a fourteenth colony.
+Preparing for war with the mother country, Second Continental Congress sent a delegation led by Ben Franklin to Quebec to try and convince Canadians to join the cause as a fourteenth colony.
 When they refused, Congress launched an ill-advised campaign to conquer Canada to prevent the British from using it as a staging area.
-This was the first of two U.S. attempts to conquer Canada, the other being in the War of 1812.
+This was the first of two U.S. attempts to conquer Canada, the other being the War of 1812.
 George Washington ordered troops to respect the Canadians’ Catholic faith while taking the colony, helping to establish a principle of religious freedom at a time when Protestants dominated Continental Congress.

 After slogging hundreds of miles through the snow across New England, an invading force led by Richard Montgomery and future traitor Benedict Arnold took Montreal but failed to capture Quebec City and the campaign collapsed (painting above).
 Some troops quit when the church bells tolled midnight on New Year’s Eve because they were only being paid through 1775.
 With this defeat at the Battle of Quebec, the Invasion of Canada ended.
 The newly formed Continental Marines also laid siege to British outposts in Nova Scotia and Nassau, Bahamas.
 Not yet formally at war, and not yet even a country, Continental Congress was attacking the British from Canada to the Caribbean.

 In February 1776, recent English immigrant Thomas Paine published a pamphlet as influential as any ever written on American soil, arguing for Americans to break from Britain and form their own country.
 He was part of the English Whig faction that had long resisted absolute, centralized power, especially from the monarchy or royal ministers.
-Paine, a former corset-maker and customs official, suggested a decentralized system similar to how the country would be set up in its first decade under the Articles of Confederation (Chapter 10).
+Paine, a former corset-maker and customs official, suggested a decentralized system similar to how the country would soon be set up in its first decade under the Articles of Confederation (Chapter 10).

-Breaking away from Britain altogether had seemed preposterous just a year before, but Paine had the courage to say publicly what many had already been thinking in the back of their minds: ‘Tis Time To Part.
+Breaking away from Britain altogether had seemed preposterous just a year before, but Paine had the audacity to say publicly what many had already been thinking in the back of their minds: ‘Tis Time To Part.
 Paine claimed that everyone he overheard or spoke to thought nationhood was inevitable in America; it was just a matter of when not if.
-Washington was already moving in that direction while fighting the British and King George’s rude rebuttal of the Olive Branch Petition solidified the idea of independence in many people’s minds because the King himself suggested that it was already happening.
+Washington was already moving in that direction while fighting the British and King George’s rebuttal of the Olive Branch Petition solidified the idea of independence in many people’s minds because the King himself suggested that it was already happening.

 Around a third of Americans remained staunchly loyal to their king and would remain so during the coming war, but another 33-40% now found themselves solidly in the rebel camp, with another third or so neutral.
 Paine’s Common Sense sensibly countered the main arguments against independence.
 Aren’t Americans the children of the parent British Crown?
 “Then the more shame upon her conduct.
 Even brutes do not devour their young, nor savages make war upon their families.”
 Doesn’t hereditary rule prevent civil wars?
 “Were this true, it would be weighty; whereas, it is the most barefaced falsity ever imposed upon mankind.
 The whole history of England disowns the fact.”
 Was America too small?
-It was in 1776, but simple demographic extrapolation showed it would soon be larger than Great Britain.
+It was in 1776, but simple demographic extrapolation, including research by Ben Franklin, showed that it would soon be larger than Great Britain.
 “There is something very absurd, in supposing a continent to be perpetually governed by an island.”
 Weren’t kings enshrined by Divine Right?
 “Of more worth is one honest man to society and in the sight of God, than all the crowned ruffians that ever lived.”
 While not Christian himself, Paine understood the rebellion’s religious underpinnings.
 He wrote the pamphlet in the language and cadence of a sermon, cleverly inviting his audience to consider that Old Testament Jews had rejected monarchical authority.
 Paine wrote with clear italics and commas so that Common Sense could be read out loud in sermons, taverns, and coffeehouses.

 All this came from a man who’d been genuinely fond of the British Empire.
 Like Ben Franklin, Paine saw Britain’s as the best, freest political system on Earth.
 But both men passed a threshold and came to view British rule as increasingly and irredeemably aristocratic and unenlightened, despite the freedoms that had been won there in relation to other European countries.